 New “CAMS Trained” and “CAMS Certified” Designations

 To further support CAMS-care’s mission to save lives by training clinicians to effectively treat suicidal patients, CAMS-care now offers “CAMS-Trained” and “CAMS-Certified” designations.
+These designations offer a clear path to those seeking to help treat & prevent suicidal ideation by creating a network of accessible care for patients.

 The path to becoming CAMS Trained requires only 10 hours of course work and 4 hours of consultation calls when working with patients.
 Course work involves completing three elements: